NHS Digital: Central technology team

 A troubleshooting operation was established in 2018 to help NHS trusts when major IT deployments go wrong.
 Eight trusts needed emergency assistance in 2018 after a deployment led to severe service disruptions.
 Funding of £2 million a year for the service has been allocated and expansion is expected.

 Statistics and data

-NHS Digital compiles national data about the NHS and social care, with over 260 publications every year.
-In addition, they provide data analysis, and access to data and clinical indicators.
+NHS Digital compiled national data about the NHS and social care, with over 260 publications every year.
+In addition, they provided data analysis, and access to data and clinical indicators.